 Early History of the Manong family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manong History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manong research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Manong History in all our PDF Extended History products and printed products wherever possible.

 Manong Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Manong include Manning, Maning, Mannings and others.